LittleYin/vue-webapp-weather/README.md

 # web-app-demo

-> A small web app including weather and news
+> A small web app including weather and news.Use vue vuex vue-router axios jsonp...
-> Suitable for novices to practice vue
+> .Suitable for novices to practice vue

 <a href='https://self-regulation.cn/weather-joke/index.html#/home'>DEMO</a>

 ## Build Setup